FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 Sometimes, a variant rule when drawing jokers is applied:
 - If a player makes a matching pair in Phase 1, then draws a joker in Phase 2, the joker is placed on top of the pair.
 The player then draws and plays a substitute card from the draw pile as usual.
 If that substitute card makes a triplet with the pair (as per the usual rules), then the joker is left with the triplet, and is claimed by whichever player subsequently captures the triplet.

+## Small Bombs

+If a player holds two cards of a given month, and the third and the fourth card are in the field, then the player may, during their turn, announce this fact and immediately capture all four cards, in a similar fashion as bomb - this is called '콩알탄' - *[kongaltan]* (lit. very small bomb), or '수류탄' - *[suryutan]* (lit. grenade).
+How to treat this may differ (allow the move only, steals a chaff like bomb but does not apply x2 multiplier, or treats like a regular bomb).

 ## Bombs
 - After bombing the field, the player does not get the option to skip Phase 1 for two subsequent turns.
 Instead, they draw 3 cards in Phase 2 and play all of them.
 With this rule in place, the player who bombed will run out of cards before the others; when this happens, they skip all subsequent turns.
 - Sometimes, as a variation of the above, the player only draws 2 cards in Phase 2.